 - 30 minutes RTK learning new kanji and primitives

 - 30-50 minutes Bunpo and Tae Kim grammar review/learning

 - 3 days a week, 20 minutes with coach and 20 minutes prep

 - 1 day a week, 30-minute short story / NHK article reading at work

 Total: about 3-5 hours (?).
 My mental math is questionable.
 I would like to further refine my schedule to be more predictable and manageable.

 This experience so far is so different from learning Japanese in college.
 I'm much more self-motivated and can direct my learning in whatever way I want.
 I also am not as overwhelmed with other simultaneous classes or social activities.
 I wish I had all these tools when I was in school.

-Here's to the next pieces of my Japanese relearning journey.
+Here's to the next parts of my Japanese relearning journey!